 Population of sucking insect pests on cluster bean

 Seasonal incidence of sucking insect pests was observed with weather parameters viz., maximum and minimum temperature, morning and evening relative humidity, rainfall and evaporation.
 Sucking insect pests i.e. jassid, whitefly and mites were first (August) observed about 15-16 days after germination.
 It is apparent that the sucking insect pests were appeared from August during year.
-Data presented in Table 1.
+The data are presented in table 1.

 Jassid:

 The incidence of jassid on cluster bean was initially observed during the 33rd Standard Meteorological Week with a mean population of 0.6 jassids per plant.
 The average population gradually increased and reached its maximum of 6.2 jassids per plant in the 38th SMW.
 After the peak, the population gradually declined with the maturity of the crop, are represented in table 1.
 Thereafter, it started declining gradually and remained associated until the 44th SMW.
 To assess the influence of abiotic factors on jassid incidence, the correlation coefficient was calculated between the mean populations of jassid and various weather parameters.
 The statistical correlation analysis showed a positive non-significant relationship with rainfall (r = 0.573) at a 5 % level of significance.
-Minimum temperature, morning relative humidity, evening relative humidity were found to be non-significant positive influences on the jassid population (r = 0.511, 0.173, 0.013) and significantly correlated with rainfall (r = 0.573).
+Minimum temperature, morning relative humidity, and evening relative humidity were found to be non-significant positive influences on the jassid population (r = 0.511, 0.173, 0.013) and significantly correlated with rainfall (r = 0.573).
 A negative non-significant correlation was observed with maximum temperature (r = -0.161).
-The present studies are also supported by Pawar et al. (2017), who reported incidence of jassid starts from 3 weeks after sowing and reaches its maximum level in the 3rd week of September, among meteorological parameters rainfall had significant positive influence on jassid population and whitefly maximum temperature has negative correlation.
-Yadav et al. (2016), who found Jassid infestation increased up to the last week of September and declined gradually till the last week of October when crop was matured, rainfall showed significantly positive correlation and minimum temperature had non-significant positive relation with jassid population.
-Sharma et al. (2023), adhered peak population of Jassid during 37th SMW (2nd week of September) and showed positive significant correlation with rainfall also positively correlated with evening relative humidity.
+The present studies is also supported by Pawar et al. (2017), who reported incidence of jassid starts from 3 weeks after sowing and reaches its maximum level in the 3rd week of September, among meteorological parameters rainfall had significant positive influence on jassid population and whitefly maximum temperature has negative correlation.
+Yadav et al. (2016), who found Jassid infestation increased up to the last week of September and declined gradually till the last week of October when crop was matured.
+Rainfall showed significantly positive correlation and minimum temperature had non-significant positive relation with jassid population.
+Sharma et al. (2023), observed peak population of Jassid during 37th SMW (2nd week of September) and showed positive significant correlation with rainfall also positively correlated with evening relative humidity.
 The present results are also supported by Nishikant et al. (2024), who recorded the occurrence of jassid started from 32nd SMW and population increased steadily till the 38th SMW.
 Correlation study revealed that morning relative humidity and evening relative humidity had a positive but not statistically significant impact on the jassid population.

 Whitefly: